Antifantwerp/protest-comms/README.md

 5. Scroll down to *Admin settings*.
 Use the *Change PIN* panel to change the PIN for both *Chaperone* and *Attendee*.
 This will also create the users in case they don't already exist!
 6. Enable/disable *Require PIN for viewing slogans* as wanted, and then press *Setup collections*.
 This will create the `slogans` and `ping` collections.
 7. Done!
 You and *chaperones* can both add/edit/remove slogans as wanted.

-### Changing public url
-As of writing, there are two hardcoded `https://protest.antifantwerp.org` URL values in this project.
-One is in [package.json](package.json), and one is in [src/layouts/_layout.pug](src/layouts/_layout.pug).
-If you're deploying elsewhere, be sure to replace them.
-If you know a somewhat clean solution to remove these hardcodes, please feel free to open a PR.

 ## Explanation
 ### Permissions